 I went to Montreal for the first time this past weekend for Osheaga, and fell in love with how beautiful the city was.
 My best friend, Shahrzad, and I stayed in Le Plateau, and it was such a gorgeous neighbourhood.
-It was close to everywhere we wanted and needed to go, and it was just very picturesque.
-We also visited Old Montreal, and it was stunning.
+It was close to everywhere we wanted and needed to go, and it was just very pretty and picturesque.
+We also biked to and visited Old Montreal, and it was stunning.

 READ ALSO: It’s Always Sunny in Osheaga

 1. Saint-Dizier Gallery